The Law Society of Alberta is the self governing body for Alberta’s lawyers. Its authority comes from Alberta’s Legal Profession Act.

 - auditing of law practice accounts, records, and funds, to assist in the prevention and detection of misuse of client funds;

 - good character hearings, including any necessary investigations;

-- applications for reinstatement by disbarred, suspended and inactive members, including
+- applications for reinstatement by disbarred, suspended and inactive members, including investigations; and

 - the investigation and prosecution of cases involving the unauthorized practice of law.